saurabhp75/saurabhp75.github.io/src/content/blog/css-for-js.md

 ## Grid mental model

 - Every cell in the same column needs to have the same width.
-The same is true for rows: every cell in the same row needs to have the same height.
+- The same is true for rows: every cell in the same row needs to have the same height.
 - Rows/columns are invisible markers.
 - The grid container itself is in flow layout.
 Only the children of grid container are affected.

+## Intrinsic vs extrinsic sizing in CSS

+- `Intrinsic sizing`: CSS engine considers the content for determining size (width/height etc).
+For eg. `min-content`, `max-content`, `fit-content` etc. The size is determined by the content and is **flexible** to adjust content.

+- `Extrinsic sizing`: CSS engine does not consider the content for determining size (width/height etc).
+For eg. `20px`, `30%`, `4rem` etc. The content is squeezed to fit if required, CSS does not change size to fit content.

 ## Grid browser support